-Giving the cattle poultry and swine stocks of the local area a welcome respite and generally treading lightly on the planet, Bundobust specialises exclusively in vegetarian Indian street food.
-Not only that, but everything is served in biodegradeable bowls, plates and even the cutlery is made from plant starch.
+Giving the cattle, poultry and swine stocks of the local area a welcome respite and generally treading lightly on the planet, Bundobust specialises exclusively in vegetarian Indian street food.
+Not only that, but everything is served in biodegradable bowls and plates, and even the cutlery is made from plant starch.
 So grab yourself a few of the small plates from the bar, a specially selected micro brewery keg beer and take a pew at one of the communal benches knowing you are doing both your tastebuds and the planet a favour.
 You fucking hero, you.

 The Cross Keys, 107 Water Lane, LS11 5WD

 You can’t get a much grittier urban location than this.
 Hell, even the inventor of the steam engine, James Watt, lodged here after it first opened to facilitate some industrial espionage against his competitors.
 But these days it’s a calming oasis either as a cosy winter pub or sunny summer courtyard.
 Star of the show and multi award winner is the ox cheek Sunday lunch, best enjoyed in front of one of the roaring fires.

 Angelica, Level 6, Trinity, 70 Boar Lane, LS1 6HW